Advice for all

-Unless there are exceptional circumstances any duty to provide permanent accommodation to a homeless household may be made through the private rented sector (as per the Localism Act 2011) whether in the Borough of Brentwood or elsewhere.
+Unless there are exceptional circumstances, any duty to provide permanent accommodation to a homeless household may be made through the private rented sector (as per the Localism Act 2011) whether in the Borough of Brentwood or elsewhere.

 Are you homeless or about to become homeless?

-The Council can help if:
+The Council can help if you:

 Homelessness Reduction Act 2017